Last updated: March 2026

 C. What documents are required for a marriage license?

-To apply for your San Diego courthouse marriage license, bring valid photo identification (driver’s license, passport, or military ID).
-No residency or blood test is required.
+To apply for your San Diego courthouse marriage license, you’ll need a valid photo ID such as a driver’s license, passport, or military ID.

 D. How much does it cost to get married at the courthouse?